 What to Expect

-At the Vancouver Get Inspired Talks you can expect to hear ten inspiring presentations that address various challenges facing humanity.
+At the Vancouver Get Inspired Talks you can expect to hear a dozen or so inspiring presentations that address various challenges facing humanity.
 There is also a couple of energizer sessions which are short interactive performances designed to reinvigorate and re-set attendees’ mindsets.
-A 40-minute break in the middle allows time for networking and discussion.

 If you’ve ever attended a TEDx conference, especially TEDxStanleyPark, you’ll find Vancouver Get Inspired Talks to be very similar (but perhaps with an extra bit of artistic license).

-If attending the event on September 20th, 2018, expect an afternoon of inspirational talks and stimulating conversations.
-Also expect to be inspired, motivated and challenged to both think and take action.
+Attendees of the event are treated to a series of inspirational talks and stimulating conversations.
+They are inspired, motivated and challenged to both think and take action.

 About Get Inspired Talks

-Vancouver’s Best Places was a media sponsor of TEDxStanleyPark for the last three years of its existence (and has been a media sponsor of TEDxVancouver, a similar event, since that time).
+Vancouver’s Best Places was a media sponsor of TEDxStanleyPark for the last three years of its existence.
 Vancouver’s Best Places is proud now to also be a media sponsor and supporter of Vancouver Get Inspired Talks.

 For further details about the event, or to purchase tickets, check out the Vancouver Get Inspired Talks website.